KIHestad/Ctrl-MC/README.md

 Ctrl MC (pronounced: "Control MC") is a system currently in development for simplifying and modernizing the wiring for motorcycles.

-The project is being devloped by Ki Hestad: https://youtube.com/kihestad.
+The project is managed by [KI Hestad](https://youtube.com/kihestad).
-For updated information about the project check the YouTube channel and feel free to participate with idead or feedback for the projects Discord channel: [https://discord.gg/p5pfdZxfS8](https://discord.gg/p5pfdZxfS8)
+For updated information about the project check the authors [YouTube channel](https://youtube.com/kihestad).
+Feel free to participate with ideas and feedback by joining the projects [Discord Server](https://discord.gg/p5pfdZxfS8)

+PCBs for this project are sponsored by [NextPCB](https://www.nextpcb.com?code=kihestad).
+If you need PCB manufacturing services, we recommend [NextPCB](https://www.nextpcb.com?code=kihestad).

 Do you want to support this project?
 It's easy, just [click here to subscribe to the YouTube channel](https://youtube.com/kihestad/?sub_confirmation=1)!!!